Brownie Black Bean Muffins

 Top tips

-- Pulse your blender a few times to make sure all your beans get blended
+- Pulse your blender a few times to make sure your batter is smooth.

 More healthy muffins